-Given that, despite any approvals that may be issued, there is no authorization for the deposit of materials such as noted above under the Fisheries Act.
-Road development and associated work practices must be implemented such that a deposit of a deleterious substance does not occur
+Despite any approvals that may be issued, there is no authorization under the Fisheries Act for the deposit of materials such as noted above.
+Therefore, road development and associated work practices must be implemented such that a deposit of a deleterious substance does not occur.

-8.1.4 Vegetation
+8.1.5 Vegetation